alex-strobel/DPP-LabManual/Research/Administration/R-Shiny/Readme.md

   - This folder contains the normative values for the overall sample and the different selectable subgroups in .csv files together with a description of the samples in .txt files
   - Each .csv file contains the normative values for one (sub)group for all the scales that are part of the questionaire.
 It needs to contain at least three columns: Mean, SD and Reliability.
 For readability purposes there is currently also a column called scalename which contains the name of the corresponding scale, however the values are mapped to the corresponding scales stricly by their order (i.e. row number)
   - The normative values of the total sample are stored in a file called basic.csv directly in the Normvalues folder.
 This file is absolutly necessary.
-  - All the files containing data concerning a subsample are stored inside a folder that specifies on what basis the subgroups were split (e.g. gender, age, education).
+  - All the files containing data concerning a subsample are stored inside a folder that specifies on what basis the subgroups were split (e.g. gender, age, education; these names cannot contain an underscore!).
 The name of the file should be the name of the subgroup (e.g. inside the gender folder, there is a file called men.csv and one called women.csv)
+  - For intersecting subgroups (e.g. women with high school diploma), there should be an additional folder which contains the name of both groups (e.g. education_gender) which contains the files for the subgroups, again with the labels separated by an underscore (e.g. women_abitur)

 ### Hosting
 The R-Shiny App is currently hosted on the mediawiki server of the methods faculty where the e-Learning Tool is also hosted